Commenting

 Purpose

 • Do not add or remove anything from the commenting standards.
-Adding to the standard will receive a grade penalty no different than removing from the standard.
+Adding to the standard will receive a grade penalty no different from removing from the standard.

 • Do not change the format of the commenting standards.
 This includes spacing and star patters.